Tony Curtis (Welsh poet): Biography

 He was given a Gregory Award in 1972, won the National Poetry Competition in 1984 and was given the Dylan Thomas Award in 1993.
 Then in 1994 Curtis became Professor of Poetry at the University of Glamorgan.
 In 1997 he received a Cholmondeley Award.
 He established a Creative Writing course at the university, and developed a M.Phil. in Writing course there, which he ran for sixteen years.
-Tony Curtis was made a Fellow of the Royal Society of Literature in 2001, and in 2004 he was awarded the first D.Litt. by the University of Glamorgan.
+Tony Curtis was made a Fellow of the Royal Society of Literature in 2000, and in 2004 he was awarded the first D.Litt. by the University of Glamorgan.
 He is Emeritus Professor of Poetry at the University of South Wales (Glamorgan).
 In 2014, Dylan Thomas's centenary year, he toured a talk based on his memoir "My Life with Dylan Thomas".
 In September 2015 he visited the US with that talk and other poetry readings.
 From May 2015 he was visiting poet at Dyffryn House and Gardens in the Vale of Glamorgan.
 In that month he curated the first exhibition of Ceri Richards Dylan Thomas-inspired paintings at the Boathouse in Laugharne.
 In 2016 Seren Books published his From the Fortunate Isles: New & Selected Poems 1966-2016.
 Also, in 2016, in conjunction with the Welsh-language poet Grahame Davies, he wrote poems to commemorate the fifty-year anniversary of the Aberfan disaster.
 In 2017 Cinnamon Press published his selected Stories: Some Kind of Immortality.
-Tony Curtis lives in Barry in the Vale of Glamorgan and in Lydstep in Pembrokeshire.
+In 2023 his novel “Darkness in the City of Light” (2021) was short-listed for the Paul Torday Prize awarded by the Society of Authors.
+In 2024 his eleventh collection of poetry was published - Leaving the Hills.